ibexa/documentation-developer/docs/personalization/api_reference/content_api.md

 `POST: https://admin.perso.ibexa.co/api/[customerid]/item`

 A body of the request must contain a valid XML document.
-Once uploaded, the item is scheduled to be inserted in the database, and it is not directly available.
+Once uploaded, the item is scheduled to be inserted in the database, and itsn't directly available.

 ## DELETE requests